Stacey-bee/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 File 4-print_rev.c includes a function that prints a string, in reverse.
 File 5-rev_string.c includes a function that reverses a string.
 File 6-puts2.c includes a function that prints every other character of a string, starting with the first character.
+File 7-puts_half.c includes a function that prints half of a string, followed by a new line.